brettgrigsby/managrams/README.md

 [Leiningen](https://github.com/technomancy/leiningen/blob/stable/README.md)

+If you're using homebrew like me, you can just `brew install leiningen`

-Follow the install instructions sited in the link.
+Otherwise, follow the install instructions detailed in the link above.

 ## Usage